ghsioux/ghsioux.github.io/_posts/2023-02-03-securing-branches-and-deployments.md

 minute: 15
 ---

+> ⚠️ **Update:** Protection rules have now been replaced with more powerful [rulesets](https://docs.github.com/en/enterprise-cloud@latest/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets) that offer enhanced control and flexibility over the repository's workflows and branch protections.

 Hey shinobis, welcome back to the dojo!
 Do you remember the previous blog post about [deploying GitHub Enterprise Server on Azure the GitOps way](https://ghsioux.github.io/2023/01/10/ghes-azure-gitops)?
 In this post, let's go a bit further and see some specific steps that secured the pull-request (PR) process and the resulting infrastructure deployment.

 ## 1 - The PR Process and its shurikens